Source code for tooluniverse.mcp_tool_registry

 _mcp_server_instances: Dict[int, Any] = {}

-[docs] def register_mcp_tool(tool_type_name=None, config=None, mcp_config=None): """ Decorator to register a tool class exactly like register_tool, but also expose it as an MCP server.
-This decorator does everything that register_tool does, PLUS exposes the tool via SMCP protocol for remote access.
+[docs] def register_mcp_tool(tool_type_name=None, config=None, mcp_config=None): """ Decorator to register a tool class for MCP server exposure.
+This decorator registers tools both globally (via register_tool) and for MCP server management.
+The global registration allows ToolUniverse to properly instantiate tools, while MCP registration controls server exposure.
 The parameters and behavior are identical to register_tool, with an optional mcp_config parameter for server configuration.
-Parameters: =========== tool_type_name : str, optional Custom name for the tool type.
+Parameters ---------- tool_type_name : str, optional Custom name for the tool type.
 Same as register_tool. config : dict, optional Tool configuration dictionary.
 Same as register_tool. mcp_config : dict, optional Additional MCP server configuration.
-Can include: - server_name: Name of the MCP server - host: Server host (default: "localhost") - port: Server port (default: 8000) - transport: "http" or "stdio" (default: "http") - auto_start: Whether to auto-start server when tool is registered Returns: ======== function Decorator function that registers the tool class both locally and as MCP server.
-Examples: ========= Same as register_tool, just with MCP exposure: ```python @register_mcp_tool('CustomToolName', config={...}, mcp_config={"port": 8001}) class MyTool: pass @register_mcp_tool() # Uses class name, default MCP config class AnotherTool: pass ``` """ def decorator(cls): # First, do exactly what register_tool does from .tool_registry import register_tool # Apply register_tool decorator to register locally registered_cls = register_tool(tool_type_name, config)(cls) # Now, additionally register for MCP exposure tool_name = tool_type_name or cls.__name__ tool_config = config or {} tool_description = ( tool_config.get("description") or (cls.__doc__ or f"Tool: {tool_name}").strip() ) # Create default parameter schema if not provided tool_schema = tool_config.get("parameter_schema") or { "type": "object", "properties": { "arguments": {"type": "object", "description": "Tool arguments"} }, } # Default MCP server configuration default_mcp_config = { "server_name": f"MCP Server for {tool_name}", "host": "localhost", "port": 8000, "transport": "http", "auto_start": False, "max_workers": 5, } # Merge with provided mcp_config server_config = {**default_mcp_config, **(mcp_config or {})} # Register for MCP exposure tool_info = { "name": tool_name, "class": cls, "description": tool_description, "parameter_schema": tool_schema, "server_config": server_config, "tool_config": tool_config, } _mcp_tool_registry[tool_name] = tool_info # Register server config by port to group tools on same server port = server_config["port"] if port not in _mcp_server_configs: _mcp_server_configs[port] = {"config": server_config, "tools": []} _mcp_server_configs[port]["tools"].append(tool_info) print(f"✅ Registered MCP tool: {tool_name} (server port: {port})") # Auto-start server if requested auto_start = server_config.get("auto_start", False) if auto_start: start_mcp_server_for_tool(tool_name) return registered_cls return decorator
+Can include: - server_name: Name of the MCP server - host: Server host (default: "localhost") - port: Server port (default: 8000) - transport: "http" or "stdio" (default: "http") - auto_start: Whether to auto-start server when tool is registered Returns ------- function Decorator function that registers the tool class for MCP server only.
+Examples -------- MCP tool registration: ```python @register_mcp_tool('CustomToolName', config={...}, mcp_config={"port": 8001}) class MyTool: pass @register_mcp_tool() # Uses class name, default MCP config class AnotherTool: pass ``` """ def decorator(cls): # Step 1: Register tool class to global registry # This allows ToolUniverse to properly instantiate and manage the tool # Note: Registration doesn't mean auto-loading.
+The lightweight # ToolUniverse with keep_default_tools=False remains isolated. registered_cls = register_tool(tool_type_name, config)(cls) # Step 2: Additionally register for MCP server management tool_name = tool_type_name or cls.__name__ tool_config = config or {} tool_description = ( tool_config.get("description") or (cls.__doc__ or f"Tool: {tool_name}").strip() ) # Create default parameter schema if not provided tool_schema = tool_config.get("parameter_schema") or { "type": "object", "properties": { "arguments": {"type": "object", "description": "Tool arguments"} }, } # Default MCP server configuration default_mcp_config = { "server_name": f"MCP Server for {tool_name}", "host": "localhost", "port": 8000, "transport": "http", "auto_start": False, "max_workers": 5, } # Merge with provided mcp_config server_config = {**default_mcp_config, **(mcp_config or {})} # Register for MCP exposure tool_info = { "name": tool_name, "type": tool_type_name or cls.__name__, # ๆ–ฐๅขž๏ผšไฟๅญ˜ๅทฅๅ…ท็ฑปๅž‹ "class": registered_cls, # Use registered class "description": tool_description, "parameter_schema": tool_schema, "server_config": server_config, "tool_config": tool_config, } _mcp_tool_registry[tool_name] = tool_info # Register server config by port to group tools on same server port = server_config["port"] if port not in _mcp_server_configs: _mcp_server_configs[port] = {"config": server_config, "tools": []} _mcp_server_configs[port]["tools"].append(tool_info) # Note: Removed _mcp_tool_configs append since we're not using global # registry print(f"โœ… Registered MCP tool: {tool_name} (server port: {port})") # Auto-start server if requested auto_start = server_config.get("auto_start", False) if auto_start: start_mcp_server_for_tool(tool_name) return registered_cls # Return registered class return decorator

 [docs] def register_mcp_tool_from_config(tool_class: type, config: Dict[str, Any]): """ Register an existing tool class as MCP tool using configuration.
 This function provides a programmatic way to register tools as MCP tools without using decorators, useful for dynamic tool registration.
-Just like register_mcp_tool decorator, this does everything register_tool would do PLUS exposes the tool via MCP.
-Parameters: =========== tool_class : type The tool class to register config : dict Configuration containing: - name: Tool name (required) - description: Tool description - parameter_schema: JSON schema for parameters - mcp_config: MCP server configuration Examples: ========= ```python class ExistingTool: def run(self, arguments): return {"status": "processed"} register_mcp_tool_from_config(ExistingTool, { "name": "existing_tool", "description": "An existing tool exposed via MCP", "mcp_config": {"port": 8002} }) ``` """ name = config.get("name") or tool_class.__name__ tool_config = {k: v for k, v in config.items() if k != "mcp_config"} mcp_config = config.get("mcp_config", {}) # Use the decorator to register both locally and for MCP register_mcp_tool(tool_type_name=name, config=tool_config, mcp_config=mcp_config)( tool_class )
+Just like register_mcp_tool decorator, this registers tools for MCP exposure only.
+Parameters ---------- tool_class : type The tool class to register config : dict Configuration containing: - name: Tool name (required) - description: Tool description - parameter_schema: JSON schema for parameters - mcp_config: MCP server configuration Examples -------- ```python class ExistingTool: def run(self, arguments): return {"status": "processed"} register_mcp_tool_from_config(ExistingTool, { "name": "existing_tool", "description": "An existing tool exposed via MCP", "mcp_config": {"port": 8002} }) ``` """ name = config.get("name") or tool_class.__name__ tool_config = {k: v for k, v in config.items() if k != "mcp_config"} mcp_config = config.get("mcp_config", {}) # Use the decorator to register for MCP only register_mcp_tool(tool_type_name=name, config=tool_config, mcp_config=mcp_config)( tool_class )

 [docs] def get_mcp_tool_registry() -> Dict[str, Any]: """Get the current MCP tool registry.""" return _mcp_tool_registry.copy()

 [docs] def get_registered_tools() -> List[Dict[str, Any]]: """ Get a list of all registered MCP tools with their information.
-Returns: List of dictionaries containing tool information including name, description, and port. """ tools = [] for tool_name, tool_info in _mcp_tool_registry.items(): tools.append( { "name": tool_name, "description": tool_info["description"], "port": tool_info["server_config"]["port"], "class": tool_info["class"].__name__, } ) return tools
+Returns List of dictionaries containing tool information including name, description, and port. """ tools = [] for tool_name, tool_info in _mcp_tool_registry.items(): tools.append( { "name": tool_name, "description": tool_info["description"], "port": tool_info["server_config"]["port"], "class": tool_info["class"].__name__, } ) return tools

 [docs] def get_mcp_server_configs() -> Dict[int, Dict[str, Any]]: """Get the current MCP server configurations grouped by port.""" return _mcp_server_configs.copy()